JWT V2

 IMPORTANT: for the parameters Expiration Time, Issue at, and Not Before, you should always enter the data in milliseconds.
 Although this format is mandatory in these cases, the JWT content contains the value in seconds based on JWT (JSON Web Token) standards.

 • Custom Claims: to specify custom claims, inform the key (name of the claim) and value of the claim.
+It’s possible to reference a Custom Account using Double Braces for the claim values.

 • Custom Headers: to specify custom headers, inform the key and value of the header in the respective fields.